ZJULearning/efanna/README.md

 What's new
 -------
-OpenMP supported! kNN graph building on SIFT1M achieves 97.5% accuracy within 45 seconds!
+OpenMP supported! kNN graph building on SIFT1M achieves 97.5% accuracy within 45 seconds (on a machine with intel i7-4790K CPU)!

 Benchmark data set
 -------